-Don’t worry, "testing automation" is not another buzz phrase.
-Testing automation is a problem solver.
-It’s a set of tools that facilitates execution of test scripts against non-Production Workday tenants.
-These tools run and manage tests exactly as if a user ran through the same set of steps through the user interface.
+Test automation is a problem solver.
+It’s a set of tools that facilitates execution of test scripts against non-production Workday tenants.
+These tools run and manage tests exactly in a way that an employee would run through the same set of steps through the user interface.

 Tests can include:

 - End-to-End testing (including third-party applications integrated with Workday)

 - Integration testing and validation (including file formatting and scenarios for both Inbound and Outbound Integrations)